CodeYourDreams/Develop_Curriculum/readme.md

 # Code Your Dreams
 ## Code Your Dreams is a 501c3 non-profit that helps students build community focused applications from ideation to delivery.
+Our mission is to amplify the voices of younger generations and embolden them to think critically, creatively and empathetically.
+We do this by by teaching our students how to build the applications they dream of for a better world.
 [![CYD Overview][overview-image]][overview-url]
 ## Usage
 This repository contains the Code Your Dreams "Development" portion of its year-long curriculum for students.
 Topics of community and social justice are tied in with core computer science and Python topics across the curriculum.
 Take a look at this [Develop Curriculum Map](https://github.com/CodeYourDreams/Develop_Curriculum/blob/master/Curriculum_Map.md) for the curriculum structure.